-The redeemable noncontrolling interest relates to the 59,930,000 LGM Common Units held by the Existing Equityholders.
-On the Closing Date, the redeemable noncontrolling interest was established and calculated as the product of its ownership percentage in the Company on the Closing Date, or 78.3%, and the carrying value of the LGM net liabilities immediately prior to the Closing Date.
-This resulted in a negative initial carrying value \$2,431, presented within temporary equity on the consolidated statements of stockholders' equity (deficit) / members' equity (deficit) and temporary equity.
+The redeemable noncontrolling interest relates to the 59,930,000 LGM Common Units held by the Class B Common Stockholders.
+On the Closing Date of the Merger (Refer to Note 4 "Merger"), the redeemable noncontrolling interest was established and calculated as the product of its ownership percentage in the Company on the Closing Date, or 78.3%, and the carrying value of the LGM net liabilities immediately prior to the Closing Date.
+This resulted in a negative initial carrying value of \$5,525 at December 31, 2023, presented within temporary equity on the consolidated statements of stockholders' equity (deficit) / members' equity (deficit) and temporary equity.